pk910/dynamic-ssz/docs/troubleshooting.md

     // Process data...
 }

 // 3.
-Check if fastssz is being used ds.NoFastSsz = false // Ensure fastssz is enabled
+Ensure fastssz is enabled (it is by default)
+// Only disable it if you need pure reflection behavior:
+// ds := dynssz.NewDynSsz(specs, dynssz.WithNoFastSsz())
 ```

 ### 5. Memory Issues